A diagrammatic approach to variational quantum ansatz construction: Application: transverse-field Ising model

 where $E_{\mathrm{VQE}}$ is the energy of the converged VQE, and plot this as we increase the number $N_p$ of parameters in the hierarchy.
 The hierarchy gives a natural strategy to perform the optimization - at each $N_p$, the optimized values of the previous $N_p-1$ parameters are used as a starting guess for their new values (whilst the new parameter is initialized to $0$).
 This approach converges much faster than re-starting each new simulation at the original value, as found previously in~\cite{Romero18}.
 To focus on the performance of the ansatzes themselves, we do not include the effects of sampling noise or any experimental noise in our simulations.

 We first investigate the weak-coupling regime where perturbation theory holds ($J/h=0.15$).
 In Fig.~\ref{fig:QCA_performance_weakcoupling}, we plot the convergence of $\epsilon$ as the first $30$ terms from all studied hierarchies are added consecutively.
+At each subsequent point we reoptimize all parameters using the SLSQP algorithm, starting from the local minimum found at the previous point.
 We observe that all hierarchies achieve good convergence, with the exception of revQCA, and that both variants of pertQCA achieve over an order of magnitude improvement over other ansatzes after 30 terms are added.
-We further observe that re-ordering the gates to follow the parent ansatz (pertQCA*) is preferable, leading to another order improvement of magnitude improvement.
+We further observe that re-ordering the gates to follow the parent ansatz (pertQCA*) is preferable, leading to another order of magnitude improvement.
 We are unsure of the precise reason for this improvement, but suggest it may be attributed to the relatively large area of the variational manifold inherited from the parent ansatz, that may be lost under re-ordering.
-The discontinuities in the plot for pertQCA, pertQCA*, and 2-locQCA correspond to the points where all gates up to a certain order have been included.
+The discontinuities in the plot for pertQCA, pertQCA*, and 2-locQCA correspond to the points where all gates up to a certain perturbation theory order have been included.
 This makes sense, as our theory predicts these points should correspond to the error decreasing from $O(J^n)$ to $O(J^{n+1})$.

 We next investigate VQE convergence in the strongly correlated regime ($J/h=6$).
 We observe that all hierarchies perform worse here than previously.
 We attribute this to the strongly-coupled ground state being further from the starting state than the weakly-coupled ground state.
 Note however, that one can obtain one of the two degenerate ground states at $h=0$ from $|\vec{0}\rangle$ as